facebookarchive/open-graph-protocol/index.markdown

 ------
 Discussion and support
 -----
 You can discuss the Open Graph Protocol on [the developer mailing list](http://groups.google.com/group/open-graph-protocol).
-It is currently being consumed by Facebook ([see their documentation](http://developers.facebook.com/docs/opengraph)) and is being published by IMDb, Microsoft, NHL, Posterous, Rotten Tomatoes, TIME, Yelp, and others.
+It is currently being consumed by Facebook ([see their documentation](http://developers.facebook.com/docs/opengraph)) and [mixi](http://groups.google.com/group/open-graph-protocol/browse_thread/thread/356d722abf70001d/397ec334ca87f122).
+It is being published by IMDb, Microsoft, NHL, Posterous, Rotten Tomatoes, TIME, Yelp, and many many others.

 <a id='implementations'></a>